Migrants scuffle with Hungary police; dead toddler's image shocks Europe

 Hollande's announcement of an agreement with Merkel on a mandatory system to allocate refugees would transform the asylum rules for the 28-member EU, which operates common frontiers but requires countries to process refugees separately.

-The major EU states have taken sharply opposing positions on how far to open their doors, symbolized most prominently by Germany and Britain.
+The major EU states have taken sharply opposing positions on how far to open their doors, symbolised most prominently by Germany and Britain.

 Germany, led strongly on the issue by Merkel, plans to receive 800,000 refugees this year and has budgeted billions in additional welfare spending for them.